 - Tonor USB Gaming Microphone with Stand

 Luckily, while in the midst of this new normal where online learning is becoming ever more popular, there are plenty of great microphones to help teachers get started.
-Below, we’ve rounded up the best microphones for online teaching.
+Below, we’ve rounded up our favorite microphones for teaching online.
 Each can help teachers to communicate clearly and effectively with students without breaking the bank.
 These microphones are simple to connect to any device and can truly take your online lessons on Zoom or Skype from lackluster to fantastic in minutes.

 1. Blue Snowball iCE Mic for Recording and Streaming

 Blue Snowball iCE Mic has long been regarded as a top choice among podcasters and game streamers for its high-quality audio, minimal feedback, and clarity.
 For the price point, it is easily one of the best microphones for online teaching as well.
-When teaching online, you need a microphone set up that is easy-to-use, small enough not to take up too much space, and clear in audio.
+When teaching online, you need an easy-to-use microphone set up, small enough not to take up too much space, and clear in audio.
 This is a microphone that checks all the boxes.

 Thanks to a custom condenser capsule, you can enjoy the totally crystal clear audio free from muddled feedback or static.
 This unit has a frequency response of 40-18kHz.
 Since the unit was designed with platforms such as Skype in mind, teachers can enjoy a vast range of compatibility among all online teaching platforms.
 Small enough to sit next to any keyboard, this is a plug-and-play device that connects to your Mac or PC via a USB without the need for additional software or driver installation.

-Blue has also made it possible to garner additional accessories to take your online teaching setup above and beyond truly.
+Another great feature about the Snowball Mic is that you can easily connect it to a voice amplifier during lectures.
+Blue has also made it possible to garner additional accessories to truly take your online teaching setup above and beyond.
 Booms or clamps are sold separately.
-During our review process, we found that this is a microphone that does live up to the hype.
+We found that this is a microphone that does live up to the hype during our review process.
 Easily record lectures or live-stream your lessons and enjoy crystal-clear clarity that won’t leave your students asking you to repeat yourself.
 For the money, this is arguably one of the best microphones you can get.

 2. FIFINE Mini Gooseneck USB Microphone